V. Somashekhar: Career

 In 1955, in Madras (now Chennai), at the age of 18, Somashekhar entered cinema hoping to become an actor and started as a clapperboard operator.
 He then appeared in uncredited film roles before working as a dubbing artist.
 Following this, he worked as an assistant director to popular film directors at the time, R. Nagendra Rao, N. G. Rajan, Y. R. Swamy, Ramamurthy and Babu Rao.

-Somashekhar started out as an independent director with the 1974 film Bangaarada Panjara starring Rajkumar in the lead role.
+Actor Dr. Rajkumar was impressed by Somashekhar's work in Choori Chikkanna (1969), and urged to him direct films independently.
+Somashekhar started out with Rajkumar's 1974 film Bangaarada Panjara.
 The film was a commercial success.
 Collaborating with Rajkumar, he followed this up with other hit films such as Premada Kanike (1976), Shankar Guru (1978), Thayige Thakka Maga (1978), Havina Hede (1981) and Parashuram (1989).

-He was instrumental in building the career of Shankar Nag as an action hero, directing him in films such as Seetharamu (1979), Aarada Gaaya (1980) and Devara Aata (1981).
+Somashekhar was instrumental in building the career of Shankar Nag as an action hero, directing him in films such as Seetharamu (1979), Aarada Gaaya (1980) and Devara Aata (1981).
 He directed Ambareesh in the 1983 film Chakravyuha for Eshwari Productions, after their previous venture Ajith ran well.
 Chakravyuha, a commercial success, was remade in Hindi as Inquilaab, and revived the latter's career following a series of failures.
-Ambareesh went on to do a string of movies with Somashekhar, namely Gajendra, Chaduranga, Deverelliddaane, Mrugaalaya, Bete, Mr Raja and Bedi, each having a tone of a rebel hero fighting against the corrupt, earning the sobriquet "Rebel Star."
+Ambareesh went on to do a string of films with Somashekhar, namely Gajendra, Chaduranga, Deverelliddaane, Mrugaalaya, Bete, Mr Raja and Bedi, each having a tone of a rebel hero fighting against the corrupt, earning the sobriquet "Rebel Star."